 - Add lemon to taste, being careful not to add too much juice as it could cause the mixture to curdle (just as what happens with traditional mayonnaise).

 - You can add cilantro, basil, parsley and create delicious personalized flavors.

 You may also be interested in: Sweet Potatoes: Properties and Benefits

 Tips for making vegan mayonnaise

-- You should store the mayonnaise in the fridge and use it within a short period of time.
+And finally, for the last bit of important advice: keep the homemade vegan mayonnaise in the refrigerator and consume it within a short amount of time.